sillydeveloper/resume/src/andrew_ettinger_resume.md

 2004 – 2006
 Technologies: Java, PHP, Ruby, Rails, mySQL, JavaScript, Prototype, Flash, SVN

-My team at Lunar Logic was in charge of internal applications for a 180 person development crew their support staff.
-We also provided some light external subcontracting.
+My team at Lunar Logic was in charge of internal applications for a 180 person engineering crew and their support staff.

-* Developed and deployed an online purchase order system for the University of Oregon that integrated with their internal systems in Java, Spring, and Hibernate
-* Built a tech support system in an early version of Ruby on Rails with many of the features you see in current customer support systems, including automatic email handling, call grouping and assignment, and time reporting
+* Built a tech support system with many of the features you see in current customer support systems, including automatic email handling, call grouping and assignment, and time reporting
-* Built the company's internal calendar groupware and time tracking systems that provided project managers with the ability to track and cost the large software development projects that Lunar Logic managed in PHP (we also custom built our own MVC framework for these projects, including ORM with lazy loading)
+* Built the company's internal calendar groupware and time tracking systems that provided project managers with the ability to track and cost large software development projects
-* Worked with Levi-Strauss' accounting department to consolidate internal tracking systems, using Microsoft tools
 * Composed RFP responses with the technical writing team

 * * *